denisdefreyne/fast-aleck/README.md

 # Fast Aleck [![Build Status](https://secure.travis-ci.org/ddfreyne/fast-aleck.png)](http://travis-ci.org/ddfreyne/fast-aleck)

 Fast Aleck is a tool for making text look smarter by using proper Unicode characters.
 For example, ... becomes … (`&hellip;`) and -- becomes — (`&mdash;`).
 Its goal is to be the fastest text cleaning tool out there.
+It is HTML-aware and also supports UTF-8.

 How fast is it really?
 ----------------------